Lachancea thermotolerans

 Lachancea thermotolerans is a species of yeast.

 Taxonomy

-L. thermotolerans is the type species of the genus Lachancea.
+Lachancea thermotolerans is the type species of the genus Lachancea.
 The species has previously been known as Kluyveromyces thermotolerans and Zygosaccharomyces thermotolerans, which is the name by which it was first described in 1932.

 Habitat and ecology

-L. thermotolerans is widely distributed and occurs in diverse environments, both natural and man-made.
+Lachancea thermotolerans is widely distributed and occurs in diverse environments, both natural and man-made.
 It has been isolated from locations around the world.
 The species is commonly associated with fruit and with insects such as fruit flies that feed on fruit.
 In some cases, it has been identified as one of several species found in naturally fermented foods.